Regularized Online Allocation Problems: Fairness and Beyond: Problem Formulation and Examples

 Our next example allows for max-min fairness guarantees, which have been studied extensively in the literature~\citep{nash1950bargaining,bansal2006santa,mo2000fair,bertsimas2011price,bertsimas2012efficiency}.
-Here we state the regularizer in terms of consumption.
-In many settings, however, it is reasonable to state the fairness regularizer in terms of other quantities such as the cumulative utility of advertisers.
+Here we state the regularizer in terms of consumption, which seeks to maximize the minimum relative consumption across resources.
+In many settings, however, it is reasonable to state the fairness regularizer in terms of other quantities such as the cumulative utility of individual agents or the amount of resources delivered to different demographic groups, i.e., group-level fairness.
 As discussed in Example~\ref{ex:SC}, such regularizers can be easily accommodated by introducing dummy resource constraints.

-\begin{example} \textbf{(Max-min Fairness)} The regularizer is defined as $r(a) = \lambda \min_{j} (a_j/\rho_j)$, i.e., the minimum relative consumption.
-This regularizer imposes fairness on the consumption between different advertisers, making sure that no advertiser gets allocated a too-small number of ad slots.
-Here $\lambda > 0$ is parameter that captures that importance of the regularizer relative to the rewards. \end{example}
+\begin{example}[Max-min Fairness] The regularizer is defined as $r(a) = \lambda \min_{j} (a_j/\rho_j)$, i.e., the minimum relative consumption.
+This regularizer imposes fairness on the consumption between different resources, making sure that no resource gets allocated a too-small number of units.
+Here $\lambda > 0$ is a parameter that captures importance of the regularizer relative to the rewards. \end{example}

-In applications like cloud computing, load should be balanced across resources to avoid congestion.
+In applications like cloud computing, the load should be balanced across machines to avoid congestion.
 The following regularizer is reminiscent of the makespan objective in machine scheduling.
+The load balancing regularizer seeks to maximize the minimum relative availability across resources or, alternatively, minimize the maximum relative consumption across resources.

-\begin{example} \textbf{(Load Balancing)} The regularizer is defined as $r(a) = - \lambda \max_{j} (a_j/\rho_j)$, i.e., the negative maximum relative consumption.
+\begin{example}[Load Balancing] The regularizer is defined as $r(a) = \lambda \min_{j} \big( (\rho_j - a_j)/\rho_j \big)$, i.e., the minimum relative resource availability.
 This regularizer guarantees that consumption is evenly distributed across resources by making sure that no resource is too demanded. \end{example}

-In some settings, the cost of utilizing resources is non-linear and convex because of decreasing returns to scale.
-The next regularizer allows to capture situations in which the cost of utilizing resources increases as they become saturated.
+In some settings, like cloud computing, firms would like to avoid saturating resources because the costs of utilizing the resource exhibit a decreasing return to scale or to keep some idle capacity to preserve flexibility.
+The next regularizer allows to capture situations in which it is desired to keep resource consumption below a target.